preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 Web Content Management
 ***********************
-- Pexels as a new Image provider (Please note that this not supported for IE11)
 - Now possible to use @mentions in page comments.
 An email will be sent to the mentioned user. (#113114)
 - New Tab Section component, use it to create tabbed views on your pages.
 - Deleting a page now gives correct UI feedback.